-What is an Aerator and Why Do I Need One?
+What are Aerators and Why Do I Need One?

 The faucet aerator is something every DIY plumber should know about.
 Let’s take a look at what aerators are, why you may want them in your home, and what kind would be best for you should you decide to buy one.